 Uniforms are available for purchase at Ahfachkee School.
-Please contact the school bookkeeper.
+Please get in touch with the school bookkeeper.

 Section 504 Plan

 Section 504 of the Rehabilitation Act of 1973 states:

 "No qualified handicapped person shall, on the basis of handicap, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program or activity which receives or benefits from federal financial assistance."